-Landowners and other community members have expressed concerns about the safety and negative impacts of CO2 pipelines as well as skepticism about the company's claims that they will be a boon to rural communities.
+A number of landowners along the pipeline route have stated they will not sign easements for this project, citing concerns about the safety and negative impacts of CO_2 pipelines as well as skepticism about the company's claims that they will be a boon to rural communities.
 "It's not about farmers or 'corn,'" said Allen Bries, a landowner near Fergus Falls.
-"It puts my family and Fergus Falls residents at risk of unseen and undetected hazardous contamination in the event the CO2 pipeline fails.
+"It puts my family and Fergus Falls residents at risk of unseen and undetected hazardous contamination in the event the CO_2 pipeline fails.
 It will also devalue our land.
 I said NO to an easement."
+Minnesota does not currently have eminent domain for CO_2 pipeline projects.

-Carol Kopel owns farmland near Lamberton, and she shares the concerns of many landowners.
+Summit's PUC filing shows that almost 320 acres of prime farmland in Otter Tail and Wilkin Counties will be impacted by this project.
+Carol Kopel owns farmland near Lamberton and shares the concerns of many landowners.
 "The damage that will occur to the farmland, damage to the tiling, damage to the county tiles.
 They want us to believe the land will be restored to its previous condition, but it will take many years for that to happen, if ever."
 Kopel said.
 She continued, "Equally important are the safety issues.
 No project of this magnitude has ever been done, and it is of concern to me that there are too many unknowns."